Rainyan/sourcemod-nt-anti-ghosthop/README.md

 ## Gameplay changes

-* **Ghost hopping becomes allowed**
+* **Ghost hopping becomes fully allowed**
   * The plugin will enforce max ghost hop speed restrictions, adjusted for competitive gameplay balance.
+Whatever ghost movement you can get away with, is by definition now allowed.
   * Penalty for going too fast is automatically losing hold of the ghost, auto-dropping it to its current position.
 * **Slower classes can now utilize ghost hopping** for equaling recon ghost carrier speeds.